lezcano/geotorch/README.rst

     pip install git+https://github.com/Lezcano/geotorch/

-GeoTorch is tested in Linux, Mac, and Windows environments for Python >= 3.6.
+GeoTorch is tested in Linux, Mac, and Windows environments for Python >= 3.6 and supports PyTorch >= 1.9

 Sharing Weights, Parametrizations, and Normalizing Flows
 --------------------------------------------------------